andrewrk/genesis/README.md

 torrent.
 By default Genesis will act as a peer on LANs when other instances of Genesis request plugins over the LAN.

-Plugins must be provided as source code and compile against a strict whitelist API provided by Genesis.
-No syscalls or third party code execution are allowed.
-This will provide compile-time safety, preventing malicious code and run-time segmentation faults.
-Plugins have a fixed allocation pool in memory and may not ask for more memory at runtime.
-The strict API will ensure that plugins run on all supported platforms.
+It's not clear how this goal will be accomplished, but we will attempt to build a system where these constraints are met:

+ * Plugins are provided as source code that is guaranteed to build on all supported platforms.
+ * Plugins either have compile-time protection against malicious code and crashes (such as segfaults) or run-time protection.

 DRM will never be supported although paid plugins are not out of the question, as long as the restraint is met that if a user wants another user to join their